General, Debugging, Options Dialog Box

 - Warn if no symbols on launch (native only)

 When selected, displays a warning dialog box when you try to debug a program for which the debugger has no symbolic information.
-See No Symbolic Information Dialog Box.
+For more information, see No Symbolic Information Dialog Box.

 - Warn if script debugging is disabled on launch